Enhancing availability of veterinary medicines in Ireland

 Cross Authority Cooperation

-- There is a need for the product for the treatment or prevention of disease in animals or for the maintenance of animal welfare or public health.
+- The product is needed for treating or preventing disease or for maintaining animal welfare or public health.

-- All post-authorisation activities such as variations, maintenance of the VPA etc are charged at the normal rate.
+- Post-authorisation regulatory activities, such as variations and maintenance fees, are charged at the normal rate.